The Complete Post Modern, New Age Idiots’ Guide to the Dark, Subversive, Malevolent, Conspiratorial Forces that Shape the New World Order we Live In

 And harking back to things ‘maternal’, as mentioned it is The 9/11 Thing which is the du jour Mother of all Conspiracy Theories.
 Although it doubtless will induce a measure of cognitive dissonance—especially for those of us who might have trouble accepting anything other than the official version of events of 9/11—the marathon 2013 documentary September 11 – The New Pearl Harbor by Massimo Mazzucco is still essential and compelling viewing.
 It is of course only one of the numerous exposes (books, articles, dokos, reports etc.) that purport to raise many disturbing—and as yet unanswered—questions re: this pivotal event.
 Although doubtless one risks attracting the perennially pejorative appellation “conspiracy nutter”, I defy anyone who still (more or less) adheres to the official narrative to come away without serious misgivings at the very least.

 Put simply, for those still convinced the official version of the events of 9/11 is the whole ‘ridgey-didge’ nine yards and nothing but, Mazzucco’s documentary is an engrossing, epic tour de force that will leave them with very little wriggle-room and a lot of cognitive dissonance when it comes to maintaining said illusion.
-It brings it all up to date in a manner that’s compelling, insightful, measured, objective and yes, provocative.
-And disturbing!
+It brings it all up to date in a manner that’s compelling, insightful, measured, objective, provocative.
 The still hundreds of outstanding questions, and remaining anomalies, imponderables and inconsistencies are inescapable.
+And utterly disturbing!

 Yet as thorough an examination of events Mazzucco’s film is, it doesn’t cover all possible, plausible angles that would be de rigueur in any bog standard, garden variety, criminal investigation.
 To name a couple of note, these included pertinent considerations such as the missing trillions ($2.3 trillion to be exact) of the U.S. taxpayer’s hard-earned in the Pentagon’s Black Hole budget, an astronomical ‘discrepancy’ being investigated by a team of auditors who just happened to be located in the very section of that building and that seemed deliberately targeted by the alleged terrorists, and most of whom were killed in the attack along with the records and files related to the audit.